 Tournaments: Up until two months prior to the event, a 75% refund may be given.
 No refunds will be given thereafter.

-Youth league coaches should have available an electronic copy of their roster at all times.
-Adult league coaches must provide a printed copy of the roster at check-in.
+Coaches must provide a printed copy of the roster at check-in.

 Players may be dual rostered in different divisions.
 Players may not be on more than one roster in the same division.